 Most importantly of all, concentrate on the high-quality time you are spending with your family member.
 If a specific activity isn’t intriguing to the senior now, simply take joy in a discussion and reminiscing together, and try the activity again at a different time.

-The knowledgeable dementia care team at Inspired Home Care is thoroughly trained and experienced in creative, effective ways to help the elderly remain active and involved with the world around them, and we are always readily available to present helpful resources, tips, and the memory care in Barrington that families trust.
+The knowledgeable dementia care team at Inspired Home Care is thoroughly trained and experienced in creative, effective ways to help the elderly remain active and involved with the world around them, and we are always readily available to present helpful resources, tips, and elderly care in Barrington, IL and the surrounding areas.